lzburkham/ARMS_Parking_API/README.md

+WARNING, THIS PROJECT IS STILL UNDER CONSTRUCTION AND IS INTENDED FOR EDUCATIONAL PURPOSES ONLY.

+TO DO:
+- Connect to DB and write API results to custom table

 This is intended to help Ellucian Banner Schools with their implementation of ARMS Parking API

 This projects requires a .env file be placed in the root directory with the following format: